*W. A. Shiroma, PhD (Chair)—electromagnetic theory, microwaves

 All electives are subject to the approval of an advisor.
 Enrollment in EE courses requires a grade of C- or better in all prerequisite courses.

 Students must complete the college requirement courses for engineering (see “Undergraduate Programs” within the College of Engineering).

 Electrical engineering and computer engineering students must complete the following 48 credit hours of courses:

-*Engineering Breadth is satisfied by CEE 270 Applied Mechanics I, ME 311 Thermodynamics, or a CEE, ME, OE, or BE course that is at the 300 level or higher.
-It may also be satisfied by a physical or biological science course that is at the 300 level or higher and approved by the department's undergraduate curriculum committee.
+*Engineering Breadth (EB) is satisfied by CEE 270, ME 311, or a CEE, ME, OE, or BE course that is at the 300 level or higher.
+It may also be satisfied by a physical, biological, or computer science course that is at the 300 level or higher and approved by the department's undergraduate curriculum committee.

 There is a requirement of EE 296, 396, and 496, which is the capstone design experience.
 A minimum of, respectively, 1, 2, and 3 credits are required of each.

 Bachelor of Science in Electrical Engineering